gregorio-project/latin-ecclesiastic-accents/doc/accentuation-rules.md

 #### General considerations

 Placing accents on a text is not an easy task.
 It depends on syllable quantities, depending on vowel length; and vowel length are not the same accross regions and periods.
 So a particular text may use vowel length differing from those one can find in a dictionnary such as the *Dictionnaire Illustré Latin-Français* by Félix Gaffiot or the Lewis & Short *A Latin Dictionary*.

 As an example of such discrepancy, the word *Moyses* is given with a diphtongue *oy* in *L&S*, while in liturgical texts it is a long *o* followed by a short *y* in two different syllables.
+In this case, there would be no accents according to *L&S* (because the word is two syllables only), and it would be accented *Móyses* in a liturgical book.

 #### The case of liturgic hymns